ESL Questions About Human Trafficking

 In today’s global society, human trafficking is a significant issue that affects millions of people around the world.
 Human trafficking involves the illegal trade and exploitation of human beings, typically for purposes such as forced labor, sexual exploitation, or organ harvesting.
 It is a form of modern-day slavery that violates basic human rights and can occur in various forms and locations, including within one’s own country or across international borders.

-See also ESL Questions About Air Pollution
+See also ESL Questions About Space Tourism

 Identifying the signs of human trafficking is crucial in order to combat this heinous crime.
 Here are some key indicators often associated with human trafficking: